peurKe/auto_ZONA_translator/README.md

 ```
 - Press Enter to exit

-## Enjoy Russian voices while having all the texts in your native language!
+## Enjoy Ukrainian or Russian voices while having all the texts in your native language!

 - Just launch 'Z.O.N.A' game from Steam as usual.
-- Be sure to select 'Ukrainian' language in 'Z.O.N.A' game's settings.
+- Be sure to select 'Ukrainian/Russian' language in 'Z.O.N.A' game's settings.

 ## Restoring original subtitles